Things to Do at Castello Ursino

 Things to Do Nearby

-One of Europe's largest monasteries featuring stunning baroque architecture and beautiful cloisters
+One of Europe's largest monasteries, now part of the university, with striking baroque architecture and peaceful cloisters